bmershon/N134JB/documents/oil_change_inspection_checklist.md

 - [ ] Oil sample kit ready.
 - [ ] 6 quarts Aeroshell 15w50 to replace drained oil.
 - [ ] Add Camguard (optional).
-- [ ] Package sample from middle of drained oil flow.
+- [ ] *Package sample from middle of drained oil flow.*
 - [ ] Inspect engine mounts.
 - [ ] Inspect cowling condition
 - [ ] Inspect propeller for delamination and finish condition.
 Clean.
 Apply Trewax (#0000 steel wool, micofiber to polish).
-- [ ] Retorque propeller bolts (Pacesetter 25 ft-lbs)
+- [ ] Retorque propeller bolts (Pacesetter 25 ft-lbs) if temperture or seasonal changes have occured.
-- [ ] Inspect safety wire.
+- [ ] Inspect safety wire on everything.
+- [ ] Inspect for chafing wires or tubing.
+- [ ] Check for (new) leaks and unusual oil stain patterns.
 - [ ] Check oil pressure screen.
-- [ ] Remove, inspect, replace oil coarse screen and AN916 crush washer.
+- [ ] *Remove, inspect, replace oil coarse screen and AN916 crush washer.
 Safety wire.
-(Perform at 100 hour intervals).
+(Perform at 100 hour intervals).*
 - [ ] Dip stick into brake fluid reservoir and ensure proper fluid levels.
+- [ ] **Inspect area for any misplaced tools before replacing cowling.**
 - [ ] Replace cowling and all 8 pins.
+- [ ] Replace hockey tape at fairing intersections.
+- [ ] Replace cowling speed/vanity tape.

-## Fuselage
+## Fuselage and empennage

 - [ ] Ensure rudder cable guides are in place at exit holes under horizontal stabilizer.
 - [ ] Inspect chains.
+- [ ] Look for any (new) cracks in tail skins, which are prone to cracking due to thin alumiminum sheets.
-- [ ] Every 100 hours, inspect under empennage fairing for cracks.
+- [ ] *Every 100 hours, inspect horizontal and vertical stabilizer attachment for cracks.
+Boroscope is handy.*
 - [ ] Clean antenna and belly (every 100 hours) with orange degreaser.
+- [ ] Inspect transponder antenna.

 ## Wheels

 - [ ] Ensure tire pressures are not too low.
 Fill with extender kept in the in-aircraft tool bag.
-- [ ] Inspect tread.
-Prepare to buy new tires.
+- [ ] Inspect tire tread.
+Prepare to buy new tires or rotate as needed to produce even wear.

 ## Cabin